insilico-unifei/fibos-py/README.md

 Tested on: 3.9, 3.10

-### Preliminar packages:
+### Preliminary packages:

-Some preliminar packages may be necessary:
+Some preliminary packages may be necessary:

 ```
+# Ubuntu (where "x" is your Python version)
-$ sudo apt-get install python3.x-dev # Ubuntu
+$ sudo apt install python3.x-dev
+$ sudo apt install python3.x-venv
 ```

 ### Virtual environment (venv)